 For many business owners, the sale of the business represents the single largest check that your client will ever cash.
 And with that, comes the reality of income and capital gains taxes.
 Part of your job as the advisor is to help make tax-smart decisions so that the client can fulfill as many of the amazing plans and dreams they have as possible.

 It isn’t uncommon for owners to prioritize keeping money in their business out of necessity, particularly in the early years, which often means forgoing saving for retirement.
 It’s also common to realize your client did not have a well-defined retirement savings vehicle.
-True, there may be a personal Registered Retirement Savings Plan (RRSP) or a Tax-Free Savings Account (TFSA), but chances are that neither was funded to the degree that your client can depend on for meaningful retirement income.
+True, there may be an SEP IRA or individual 401(k), but neither was likely funded to the degree that your client can depend on for meaningful retirement income.

 The proceeds from the business now need to serve a lot of purposes.
-This windfall is generally taxable funds, and that means there is the ongoing erosion of taxes to consider.
-Beyond the initial tax payment, the proceeds that get invested can continue to generate capital gains taxes and interest income that leave your clients less in-pocket to work with.
+This windfall is generally non-qualified funds, and that means there is the ongoing erosion of taxes to consider.
+Beyond the initial tax payment, the proceeds that get invested can continue to generate capital gains taxes that leave your clients less in-pocket to work with.
 A tax-smart approach can help try to grow the value of what is left after tax.
-More importantly, a Capital Dividend Account (“CDA”) combined with corporate class funds can be an effective way for shareholders of a Canadian business to generate tax-efficient income.

 Embracing tax management as an integral part of the investing process means actively managing assets to help clients keep more of what they make.
 Over the course of the years, managing for taxes can make a meaningful difference in assets retained, meaning more resources can potentially be available to fund your client’s goals and dreams.

 Small businesses have helped to build our economy and shape our identity as a country.
 That would not be possible without the innovative ideas, willingness to fail and unwavering determination of so many individuals.
+Out of the millions of small businesses in the United States, the majority are run by sole proprietors.
 Serving as a trusted advisor to these clients requires commitment, relationships built on trust and an appreciation of the mindset that’s made these clients successful.